 Prerequisites: BA 45 or BA 241, BA 301, BA 304

 EDUCATIONAL OBJECTIVES

-The primary objective in this course is to introduce students to research, its goal, purpose and methodology.
-The secondary objectives are to enable students to learn how to identify and select a research problem, write a proposal, design and conduct research, write a report, make a presentation, and defend the project.
+The primary objective of this course is to introduce students to business research, its purpose, and methodology.
+The secondary objectives include enabling students to to identify a research problem, write a proposal, design, and conduct data collection.